 This classic sandwich was the invention of Italian immigrants who lived in New Orleans.
-They introduced the round muffuletta bread loaf of their homeland and stuffed it with Italian cold cuts, cheese, and olive salad.
-That’s the beauty of New Orleans, the city of many rich cultures and their foods.
+They introduced their homeland's round muffuletta bread loaf and stuffed it with Italian cold cuts, cheese, and olive salad.
+That's the beauty of New Orleans, the city of many rich cultures and their foods.

 I had my first as a teenager at Central Grocery & Deli - Home of the Original Muffuletta Sandwich.
 I was visiting the French Quarter with my cousin, Anne.
 She and her husband were living in New Orleans while he attended medical school, and I was invited for a fun weekend.

 The walk through the French quarter to Central Grocery made a permanent mark in my memory.
 I can still sense the sights, sounds, and smells of the city we experienced that day.

 New Orleans is such a special treat, I recommend you visit whenever you have the chance.

 Another recipe that's got that muffuletta taste is this Muffuletta Cheese Ball.
 The flavors of salty salad olives, provolone cheese, and salami that meld together with cream cheese and Italian seasonings make for an appetizing appetizer.
 And you can get more New Orleans dishes at 24 Mardi Gras Food Recipes.

 What Is The Best Way To Make A Pasta Salad?

 It's simple.
 There are four or five main ingredients.
 Start first with pasta, of course!
 Your favorite one will do.